Edmonton LRT

 The ETS started operation of the original LRT line in 1978, expanded by 2010 into the Capital Line, running between Clareview in Edmonton's northeast and Century Park in Edmonton's south end.
 The first phase of the newer Metro Line started service between the University of Alberta campus and hospital in Edmonton's south-central and the Northern Alberta Institute of Technology northwest of downtown Edmonton in 2015, with further expansion to north Edmonton and neighbouring city of St. Albert planned into the future.
+These two lines share several stations in the underground portion that runs through Downtown Edmonton.

-Construction of the first phase of the 27 km Valley Line, from downtown Edmonton to Mill Woods in southeast Edmonton, began in spring 2016, and opened November 4, 2023.
+The Valley Line primarily uses above-ground light rail sections and entirely distinct train type.
+Construction of the first phase, from downtown Edmonton to Mill Woods in southeast Edmonton, began in 2016, and opened for passenger service November 4, 2023.
+The line is operated under contract by TransEd Partners on behalf of Edmonton Transit Service.
 Construction on the second phase of the Valley Line, connecting downtown to west Edmonton, began in fall 2021 and is scheduled for completion by 2028.
+Following completion of the full 27 km line, operational control will be transferred to Edmonton Transit Service.